cemsayilar/Deloitte_Analytics_Cognitive/README.md

 ON EMPLOYEES.EMP_ID = DEVELOPERS.EMP_ID
 ```

-### c) SQL to query the names and the Start Date of the developers those have FULL_TIME contract:
+### c) SQL query for names and the start dates of the developers those have full time contract:
 ```sql
 SELECT FIRST_NAME, LAST_NAME, START_DATE
 FROM EMPLOYEES